 Lateness.
 It drives me insane when people are habitually late to class.
 You know where the building is.
 You know what time class starts.
 You know how long it takes to get to campus.
 I understand that we're all late every now and then, but a routine failure to arrive on time will significantly affect your participation grade in this class.
+Additionally, any quizzes I give are in the first five minutes of class.
 If there is something that will make you late to class, whether reoccurring or not, please let me know.

 Grading class participation.
 I expect everyone to participate in class.
 This means you are awake and engaged, having done the readings and the homework, are actively participating in discussion and are working constructively when we break into small groups.
 A participation grade allows me to reward those students who are actively engaged in each class, while being able to account for students who are routinely late, absent, sleepy, or engaged in non-class related activity during our brief time together.
 An "A" means always engaged, a "B" means mostly engaged.
 A "C" is sometimes engaged.
+A "D" means you stared at your phone the whole time.

 Late work.
 I don't accept it.
 Part of being a writer is, though the Earth itself may be aflame, you meet your deadlines.
 All of them.
 I understand your life is complicated, with many responsibilities pulling you in multiple directions.
-If you are unable to attend on a day that an assignment is due, it is up to you to make sure that you get me your work before the beginning of that class.
+If you are unable to attend on a day that an assignment is due, it is up to you to make sure that you get me your work by deadline.